tytydraco/yessleep/out/Thirty_years_ago_my_coworker_was_dying_and_I_could_have_saved_him_I_didnt_Ive_been_cursed_ever_since.md

 Vanishing was a simpler process back in the 90s.

 Wasn’t much to it, really.
 I drove until the scenery looked different.
 Stayed low and kept my eyes on the news, anxiously awaiting the nationwide manhunt.
 No such manhunt ever came to be.
 Far as I could tell, at least - it wasn’t the easiest thing to keep track of.
-I didn’t know who I killed; I just knew where’d they’d report find his body.
+I didn’t know who I killed; I just knew where’d they’d report finding his body.
 The more I thought about it, though, the more I realized they may *never* discover that poor man: Grandpa’s estate wasn’t exactly prone to foot traffic.

 The night after Mickey’s death, I was on my way to Omaha.
 I planned on driving into the morning, but heavy snowfall forced me to stop.
 The five-room, single-story motel I stayed at was memorably heinous.